Ashish265/DEEP-RL-Navigation-project/Report.md

 print("Score: {}".format(score))
 ```

-Running this agent a few times resulted in scores from -2 to 2.
-Obviously, if the agent needs to achieve an average score of 13 over 100 consecutive episodes, then choosing actions at random won't work.
+Running this agent will result in scores from -2 to 2.

 ##### &nbsp;